YuranyUlchur/holbertonschool-validation/module4_task0/README.md

 GoHugo on extended version - v0.84 or above make - v3.81 or above

-## Build Workflow

-Does static linting and build both website and API binary

 ## Lifecycle

 build: Generate the website from the markdown and configuration